Story

 In January 1903, journalist Ida Tarbell felt her usual cheerful stamina wearing thin.
 In the midst of an investigative series on John D. Rockefeller’s Standard Oil for McClure’s magazine, she began to long for escape.
 Not content with monopolizing the oil industry, Standard Oil had swallowed her life, too.

 “It has become a great bugbear to me,” she told her assistant, John Siddall, adding that she longed to trade in the task at hand for a trip to Europe.
 Instead, Tarbell would devote nearly five years to research and write her series on Rockefeller and Standard Oil Company.
-The landmark exposé ran in McClure's Magazine from 1902 to 1904.
-The New York Times said the series was “[a]s readable as any ‘story’ with rather more romance than the usual business novel,” while the Boston Globe called it a work “of unequalled importance as a ‘document’ of the day.”
-The review concluded, “The results are likely to be far-reaching; she is writing unfinished history.”
+The landmark exposé ran in McClure's from 1902 to 1904.
+It was a work “of unequalled importance as a ‘document’ of the day,” observed the Boston Globe.
+“The results are likely to be far-reaching; she is writing unfinished history.”

 Tarbell’s boss, S. S. McClure, publisher of the magazine that bore his name, told her, “You cannot imagine how we all love & reverence you.
 You are the real queen of the establishment.”
 McClure crowed victory to Richard Watson Gilder, editor of rival magazine The Century, that the investigative turn of McClure’s reflected a new social responsibility that now belonged to the magazines.
 His hope was to “get the people to see that we have been left simply the husks of liberty while the real substance has been stolen from us.”

-Magazines, McClure told Gilder, had a better chance of waking up their readership than any other medium.
+McClure told Gilder that magazines had a better chance of waking up their readership than any other medium.
 “It evidently is up to the magazines to arouse this public opinion, for the newspapers have forfeited their opinion by sensationalism and by selling their opinions to a party.”